babatech/VueToDo/README.md

 # to-do-app

-> To do application in vue.js
+> To do application Front-end in vue.js

 > For REST API, visit this [Server repository](https://github.com/babatech/json-server)

 > Server is required for running this application

 ## Build Setup